 A number of issues can cause fabric feed problems.
-Many sewing machines have a setting that lowers the feed dog, which is necessary for free-motion sewing.
+Many sewing machines have a setting that lowers the feed dogs, which is necessary for free-motion sewing.
 But in normal operation, the feed dogs are what move the fabric under the sewing machine needle.
-If the feed dogs are not coming up to move the fabric, check to see if there is a setting that has lowered the feed dog and return it to its proper setting.
+If the feed dogs are not coming up to move the fabric, check to see if there is a setting that has lowered the feed dogs; if so, return them to their proper setting.

-If there is no such setting on your machine, take the throat plate off and clean out all dust, thread, and lint.
+If there is no such setting on your machine, take off the throat plate and clean out all dust, thread, and lint.
 Oil the machine according to your sewing machine manual.
-If the feed dogs still do not work, read your sewing machine manual.
+If the feed dogs still do not work, troubleshoot the problem with your sewing machine manual.
 When all else fails, it may be time to take the machine in for repairs.

 04 of 06

 As dramatic as it may be, jamming is actually a very common problem for a sewing machine.
-Your first step is to remove any fabric you were trying to sew.
+Your first step toward a remedy is to remove any fabric you were trying to sew.
 This may require gently tugging at the fabric and lifting it up enough that that you can snip at the threads and pull the fabric free of the machine.
-Now, remove all the jammed thread, remove the bobbin, the throat plate, and any other parts necessary to remove all jammed threads and get the machine sewing again.
+Next, remove all the jammed thread; this may require removing the bobbin, the throat plate, and any other parts to release any jammed threads and get the machine sewing again.

 Before you start sewing again, check your sewing machine needle.
-If it is even slightly bent, it can cause this type of thread jam.Continue to 5 of 6 below.
+Even a slightly bent needle can cause a thread jam.Continue to 5 of 6 below.

 05 of 06